 The 4 Aspects

-Attitudinal Psyche is a personality system that theorizes all individuals have a set structure of fundamental attitudes that define their disposition.
-This disposition is categorized among four main aspects of reality: Volition (V), Logic (L), Physics (F), and Emotion (E).
+Attitudinal Psyche is a personality system which theorizes that all individuals have a set structure of fundamental attitudes that creates unique dispositions towards four main aspects of life: Physics (F), Emotion (E), Logic (L), and Volition (V).

-Physics (also referred to as “Foundation” or “Fundamentals”) is the aspect that reigns over physical matter, materials, material needs, location, environment, practicality or practical skills, bodily sensations, appearances or aesthetics, nutrition, health, hygiene, possessions, comfort, monetary worth, instincts and the body.
+Physics (also referred to as “Foundation” or “Feelings”) is the aspect that reigns over the human experience of sensual perception, feelings, physical matter, materials, environments, bodily sensations, appearances, aesthetics, possessions, comforts, and instinctual reactions to all stimuli.

 Aspect Dichotomies

-The expansive dichotomy is the traditional “yang” energy that both volition and logic hold within them.
-Volition is all about raw determination, making decisions, and expanding one’s own personhood to include other ideas or designations.
+The strategy pole of this dichotomy is the traditional “yang” energy that both volition and logic hold within them.
+Volition is all about projections, making decisions, and expanding one’s power to incorporate more options or ideas within the causality of time.
 Likewise, the logic aspect is related to volition because it too reigns over an expansive view of how things relate to other things in a way that can be given a designated numerical or statistical value.
-Logic is calculation, which means determining or assessing the value and effect of a situation or course of action.
+Logic is assigning truth value to objects which means determining or assessing the measurement of that thing.
+Combine these two aspects together and you create all elements needed to become an expert chess player: strategy, tactics, schemes, pattern creations, power moves, projections, and logical calculations.

 The 4 Positions